aosabook/500lines/ci/chapter.rst

 The Repository Observer (repo_observer.py)
 ------------------------------------------

+The repository observer will monitor a code repository, and will notify a dispatcher with the commit hash to run tests against when a new commit is found.

-The repository observer must know which repository to observe.
-To do this, we previously created a clone of our repository at /path/to/test_repo_clone_obs.
+In order for the observer to run, it must know which repository to observe.
+We previously created a clone of our repository at /path/to/test_repo_clone_obs.
 The repository will use this clone to detect changes.
-In order for the repository observer to use this clone, when we invoke the repo_observer.py file, we must pass it this path.
+To allow the repository observer to use this clone, we must pass it this path when we invoke the repo_observer.py file.
 The repository observer will use this clone to pull from the main repository, and on each commit, will notify the dispatcher.

-The repository observer must communicate with the dispatcher, and to do so, it must know its server address and port.
+We must also give it the dispatcher address, so it may send it messages.
 When you start the repository observer, you can pass in the dispatcher's server address using the '--dispatcher-server' command line argument.
 If you do not pass it in, it will assume the default address of 'localhost:8888'.

 Once the repository observer file is invoked, the poll() function is called.
 This function parses the command line arguments, and then kicks off an infinite while loop.
 The while loop is used to periodically check the repository for changes.
 The first thing it does is call the 'update_repo.sh' Bash file.
 Bash is used because we need to check file existence, create files, and use git, and using a shell script is the most direct and easy way to achieve this.
-Alternatively, python's 'os' built-in module can be used for using the file system and GitPython from PyPI can be used for git access, and these will be operating system independent, but are more roundabout.
+Alternatively, python's 'os' built-in module can be used for accessing the file system, and GitPython from PyPI can be used for git access, and these will be operating system independent, but are more roundabout.

 The 'update_repo.sh' file is used to identify any new commits and let the repository observer know.
 It does this by noting what commit hash we are currently aware of, then pulls the repository, and checks the latest commit hash.
 If they match, no changes are made, so the repository observer doesn't need to do anything, but if there is a difference in the commit hash, then we know a new commit has been made.
 In this case, 'update_repo.sh' will create a file called .commit_hash with the latest commit hash stored in it.